Why Negan Walking Dead Is the Most Iconic Character in TV History

 What Made Negan Different?

 In this deep-dive, we’ll explore everything that makes Negan Walking Dead such an iconic and unforgettable figure.
-We’ll cover his origin story, psychological makeup, character development, moral philosophy, major story arcs, and cultural impact—while answering key user questions like:
+We’ll cover his origin story, psychological makeup, character development, moral philosophy, major story arcs, and cultural impact—while answering key fan questions:

 • Why did Negan kill Glenn?